Belgium (town), Wisconsin: Geography

-According to the United States Census Bureau, the town has a total area of 36.8 square miles (95.3 km^{2}), of which, 35.7 square miles (92.6 km^{2}) of it is land and 1.1 square miles (2.7 km^{2}) of it (2.88%) is water.
+According to the United States Census Bureau, the town has a total area of 36.8 square miles (95.3 km^{2}), of which 35.7 square miles (92.6 km^{2}) is land and 1.1 square miles (2.7 km^{2}) of it (2.88%) is water.
 The Village of Belgium is located in what was formerly the central part of the Town of Belgium.
 The town borders the Town of Holland to the north, Lake Michigan to the east, the Town of Port Washington to the south, and the Town of Fredonia to the west.
 The unincorporated communities of Dacada, Decker, Holy Cross, Lake Church, and Sauk Trail Beach are located in the town as is the former company town of Stonehaven.

 The town is located in the Southeastern Wisconsin glacial till plains that were created by the Wisconsin glaciation during the most recent ice age.
 The Wisconsin Department of Natural Resources considers the town to be in the Central Lake Michigan Coastal ecological landscape.
 The Lake Michigan coastline in the town is lined with sand and gravel beaches.

 Before white settlers arrived in the area, much of the Belgium area was an upland forest dominated by American beech and sugar maple trees.
 There were also lowland conifer forests and swamps dominated by white cedar and tamarack along the Onion River, Sauk Creek, and Sucker Creek, all of which flow through the town.
 Much of the original forest was cleared to prepare the land for agriculture.
 Much of the town remains agricultural; as of 2000 there were over 18,000 acres of agricultural land in the town—the largest amount of farmland in any Ozaukee County community.
 However, as of 2002, the Town of Belgium also had the largest share of restored wetlands in the county with over 126 acres spread across 105 restoration sites.

-Large mammals, including white-tailed deer, coyotes, and red foxes can be seen in the town.
+Large mammals, including white-tailed deer, coyotes, and red foxes, can be seen in the town.
 The community is also home to several bird habitats, including the United States Fish and Wildlife Service's Belgium Waterfowl Production Area and the Cedar Grove Waterfowl Production Area as well as Harrington Beach State Park which is located on the shore of Lake Michigan and is one of two Wisconsin Important Bird Areas in Ozaukee County.
 The open fields in the western part of Harrington Beach are a breeding ground for upland sandpipers.

 The region struggles with many invasive species, including the emerald ash borer, common carp, reed canary grass, the common reed, purple loosestrife, garlic mustard, Eurasian buckthorns, and honeysuckles.
 Some of the wetlands in the Town of Belgium are especially affected by reed canary grass, with the invasive species accounting for more than 50% of plant coverage along some stretches of Sucker Creek and the Onion River.